 The number of fatalities attributable to drunk driving, while still completely unacceptable, is falling, but the number of fatalities attributable to distracted driving is rising.
 Teenagers, already our most at risk group of motorists, are more likely to die in a crash attributable to Distracted Driving than in a crash attributable Drunk Driving.
 And automobile crashes continue to be the number one killer of teens, accounting for approximately one third of all teen deaths.
 Also statistically, each time a teen driver is killed in a car crash, two other people not behind the wheel, who may be in another vehicle, may be a pedestrian or may be a cyclist, are also killed.

-So, I hope you are asking yourself the same question that I have been asking myself – what can I do to be part of the solution, rather than part of the problem?
+So, we hope you are asking yourself the same question that we have been asking ourselves – what can I do to be part of the solution, rather than part of the problem?